José Berrondo: Biography

 José Berrondo was born in Bilbao, but it was in Valencian Community where he began to play football, joining his hometown club Hispania FC during the 1911–12 season, before signing for FC Barcelona in the following season.
 In his only season at Barcelona (1912–13), Berrondo won the Copa del Rey and the Pyrenees Cup.
 Barça needed three games to beat Real Sociedad in the Copa del Rey final, and he only featured in the second game as a substitute to the injured José Irízar, helping his side keep a clean-sheet in a goalless draw.
-He also played in the Pyrenees Cup final, this time as a starter, netting a own goal in a 7–2 victory over Cométe et Simot.
+He also played in the Pyrenees Cup final, this time as a starter, netting an own goal in a 7–2 victory over Cométe et Simot.

 Berrondo then moved to Espanyol and ended his career at the end of the 1913–14 season.
 He immediately began refereeing matches, and although he played briefly for Sarrià SC during this period, he also became a Basque ball player, a sport in which he also succeeded.

 Five years later, in 1919, the 29-year-old José Berrondo reversed his decision to retire and returned to Valencia to join Valencia CF's reserve team, making his debut with the first team on 14 May 1920 against FC Cartagena.
 His role in the first team was limited to just some friendly matches and in the Levante Regional Championship, featuring alongside the likes of Eduardo Cubells and Arturo Montesinos, and winning the Regional title in 1923.
 He also had a brief spell with Sporting de Sagunto (1924–25) with whom he retired permanently.
 He went on to become the honorary president of Sporting de Sagunto.